 Application Prediction Inference

 Predict effectiveness of vaccine

-Determine the address written on
+Determine the address written on the image of an envelope.

-the image of an envelope.
+the image of all envelope.

 Identify risk factors for getting long covid.

 Transcribe an audio file of a person talking.

 Predict stock prices.